I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

-Instead of increasing testosterone or DHT levels (the beard growing hormones) it actually increases the density and activity of the human androgen receptors…
+Instead of increasing testosterone or DHT levels (the beard-growing hormones) it increases the density and activity of the human androgen receptors.

 Imagine that the receptors on your face are locks, which when opened by T or DHT, trigger beard growth.
 In this scenario, creatine would increase the amount of these potential locks and also make them attract more keys.

-Yes, you can use nicotine as a supplement, preferably in the form of gum, instead of a tobacco.
+Yes, you can use nicotine as a supplement, preferably in the form of gum, instead of tobacco.

-This simply means that there will be more DHT available in the bloodstream to stimulate facial hair growth.
+Meaning that there will be more DHT available in the bloodstream to stimulate facial hair growth.

-NOTE: I do not recommend anyone to smoke, but there’s nothing wrong in taking nicotine supplements, as the main negative effects of tobacco are caused by heavy metals and chemicals, not by the nicotine.
+NOTE: I do not recommend anyone to smoke, but there’s nothing wrong in taking nicotine supplements, as the main adverse effects of tobacco are caused by heavy metals and chemicals, not by the nicotine.